LucasVandroux/template-weekly-report/README.md

 ### Requests and proposals

 Ideas, suggestions, enquiries for complementary information or requests for the allocation of additional resources.

-> All of those descriptions are also in the template file so don't forget to delete them before sending your report! :smiley:

 Available Languages
 -------------------